ProjectEKA/consent-manager/docs/dev-setup.md

     \d # should list all the tables exit # twice
     ```

+4. On gateway-db-initializer repo, bridge_service table has been restructured on Dec 11, 2020.
+Post this date, when you run the commands specified in step 3, you should be able to see both bridge_service_old and bridge_service tables.

-4. In order to have route table for bridges and CM, clone the gateway repository, and run the following commands.
+    1. In order to have route table for bridges and CM, run the following commands.

         ```bash
+        docker cp path-to-file-on-host/db-init-local.sh postgres:/tmp/db-init-local.sh (db-init-local.sh can be found on gateway repository) docker exec -it postgres bash
+        cd tmp
-    brew install postgresql # only if you don't have psql in your machine chmod +x db-init-local.sh
+        chmod +x db-init-local.sh
         ./db-init-local.sh
+        ```

+    2. In order to migrate the data from bridge_service_old to bridge_service, run the following commands (Only applicable for existing installations, prior to Dec 11, 2020).

+        ```bash
+        docker cp path-to-file-on-host/flatten_bridge_service.sh postgres:/tmp/flatten_bridge_service.sh (flatten_bridge_service.sh can be found on gateway repository) docker exec -it postgres bash
+        cd tmp
+        chmod +x flatten_bridge_service.sh
+        ./flatten_bridge_service.sh
         ```

 **Note:** In case, you want to run Kibana, elastic, use *docker-compose-backend.yml*